mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 ## Training  (Optional)

-We have trained two models, using joints on the one hand and bones on the other:
+We have trained two models, one with joints and other with bones:

 ```
 python main_tta.py --work-dir ./work_dir/msg3d_joint_aug_drop_resize_tta_train --config ./config/autsl-skeleton/train_joint_tta.yaml --half --device 0 1
 python main_tta.py --work-dir ./work_dir/msg3d_bone_aug_drop_resize_tta_train --config ./config/autsl-skeleton/train_bone_tta.yaml --half --device 0 1
 ```
--- word-dir.
+-- work-dir.
 The directory where all the information generated in the training process will be stored: logs, chekpoints and weights.

 -- config.
-Configuration file used: The path to the information that will feed the model present in the folder **/data** used in this process, in addition to all the hyperparameters used in the training phase.
+The path to the configuration file.

 -- device.
 Indicate the gpu to use.
 The training requires approximately 23000MB of RAM, you can use a single GPU or several GPUs.
 In case you do not have enough computational resources you should reduce the batch-size by adding the following parameters by modifying the configuration file or by command line: ' --batch size 64 --forward_batch_size 32 test_batch_size 32 '

-**Note:** The training output, with which the reported performances were obtained, is included in the repository in the **work_dir** directory present in this repository:
-* *work_dir/msg3d_joint_aug_drop_resize_tta_train*
-* *work_dir/msg3d_bone_aug_drop_resize_tta_train*
+**Note:**

-In addition, the pre-entered models will be placed in the folder **pretrained-models/**
+The pre-trained models are placed in the folder **pretrained-models/**
 * *pretrained-model/msg3d_joint_aug_drop_resize_tta_train.pt*
 * *pretrained-models/msg3d_bone_aug_drop_resize_tta_train.pt*

 ## Evaluating  (Optional)

-To evaluate the performance of combining the outputs of the models on joints and on bones.
-We used the weights corresponding to the epoch with the best accuracy from the previous experiments present in the folder called **/pretrained-models**.
-And subsequently, we combined their outputs and obtaining the accuracy in comparison with the validation labels.
+To evaluate the performance of combining the outputs of the models of joints and bones, we used the weights located in the folder called **/pretrained-models**.
+Then, we combine their outputs and obtain the performance with respect to the validation labels.

 ```
 python main_tta.py --work-dir ./eval/msg3d_joint_aug_drop_resize_tta --config ./config/autsl-skeleton/val_joint_tta.yaml --weights pretrained-models\msg3d_joint_aug_drop_resize_tta_train.pt --device 0